tttstudios/vanhacks-netlify/src/pages/index.md

         production assets for each entry must be created during the VanHacks event.
       secondRule: How long is it?
+    - firstDescription: >-
+        Participants are expected to bring the necessary hardware and software tools to build their competition entry.
+Teams are permitted to use open source tools and/or code.
+      firstRule: Languages & tools
+      secondDescription: >+
+        All solutions must be developed during the course of VanHacks.
+        Development occurs between the start and end times of the hack.
+        Participants may consult remote resources via mobile phone, VoIP, chat, etc., to answer technical questions, but remote resources (such as outside people sending code) are not allowed to develop or produce assets used in competition entries.

+      secondRule: No outside development
+    - firstDescription: >+
+        To ensure a level playing field for all contestants, all code, design, art, music, SFX, and assets must be created during the duration of VanHacks.
+We want to ensure that all participants start off on the same footing and preserve the true nature of a hackathon.
+You are, however, free to make plans, create wireframes, and brainstorm prior to the event.

+      firstRule: 'Code, design, SFX, music'
+      secondDescription: >+
+        VanHacks is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, nationality, religion, previous hackathon attendance or computing experience (or lack of any of the aforementioned).
+We do not tolerate harassment of VanHacks participants in any form.
+Sexual language and imagery is not appropriate at VanHacks.
+VanHacks participants violating these rules may be sanctioned or expelled from the hackathon without a refund at the discretion of VanHacks organizers.

+      secondRule: Code of conduct
+    - firstDescription: >+
+        Ownership of the solution created by participants for VanHacks is owned by the participants and the not-for-profit institution they hacked for.
+        TTT Studios, VSW & Sponsors do NOT have any rights to code created during VanHacks.

+      firstRule: Ownership
+      secondDescription: >+
+        VanHacks judges will award 5 points to each project that is licensed as open source.
+This is done in the spirit of "Act Local, Think Global..." where as a local organization such as the Vancouver Food Bank may have similar challenges as the Calgary Food Bank.
+By open sourcing the projects we extend the usefulness of the code to the rest of the world.

+      secondRule: Open source
+    - firstDescription: >+
+        A judging panel of community personalities from a range of industries will score competitors on innovation, design, quality and impact.
+Teams will have a maximum of 3 minutes to present and demonstrate their prototype to the judging panel.
+The winning team will be announced on-site at 5:00 PM on September 15th.
+A maximum one entry per team may be submitted.
+Event hosts are not responsible for any dispute regarding prize dispersal or use.

+      firstRule: Judging
+      secondDescription: >+
+        By participating as a competitor in VanHacks, participants grant organizers and participating members of the media rights to publicly disclose competition event information, review and describe applications developed and presented during the event, and rights to display event- related photos, screen shots, and links to publicly available demonstrations of contest entries.
+Participants may be photographed and/or videotaped during the Hackathon event.
+Participants agree that the VanHacks hosts and sponsors may use any photographs or videos obtained in this manner for promotional purposes, during or after the hackathon, in any media.

+      secondRule: Press release
+    - firstDescription: >+
+        Functional demos of the solution must be done live and not through a powerpoint or prototype presentation.

+      firstRule: Demos
+      secondDescription: >+
+        VanHacks reserves the right to make rule modifications prior to the start of the event.
+By participating each team member agrees to abide by these Official Rules.

+      secondRule: Rule changes
   title: Info
 ---